How to Use a Charcoal Smoker – Tips for a Better Feast

 There is a reason why charcoal smokers are amongst the most popular types of smokers out there.
 In addition to being more widely available than any other smokers, they are authentic and get the job done without compromising the quality of the meat.

-As mentioned by the master BBQers at Meadow Creek Smokers, handmade smokers are considerably better and more durable than mass-produced smokers.
+As mentioned by the master BBQers, handmade smokers are considerably better and more durable than mass-produced smokers.

 Charcoal smokers come in different sizes, so you have to choose something that makes sense in terms of utility because you have to able to control the flow of air and the temperature inside the smoker.